On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Concepts

 \subsubsection{Tor Metrics Data}

 Tor's role as a high-profile censorship circumvention network make it a useful indicator of global filtering practices.
-To support analysis of the tool, the Tor project provide estimated daily per-country usage statistics.
+To support analysis of the tool, the Tor project provide estimated daily per-country usage statistics, gathered by counting the number of client requests to central \textit{directory authorities} on a daily basis.

-Gathering statistics in the Tor network is inherently a difficult task, as the anonymity properties of the network preclude the identification of individual users via their connections.
-Instead, the Tor Project make use of client requests to central \textit{directory authorities} to estimate overall user numbers.

-When a Tor client connects to the network, or desires to refresh its view of the network, it connects to one of a small number of directory authorities that store a list of all active Tor relays.
-These directory servers count the number of requests received each day, and geolocate the requesting IP addresses\cite{maxmind}.
-The resulting aggregate request statistics are passed to a centralised Tor \textit{metrics portal}, from which data is freely available\cite{tor-metrics}.

 It is assumed that each client, on average, will make ten requests per day, and as such the aggregate user statistics are divided by ten to provide a final estimate of usage.
 This data is averaged across each 24-hour period to provide the average number of concurrently connected Tor clients for that day\cite{tormetrics-qa}.
 Whilst the number of distinct clients per day cannot be estimated with any accuracy, the methodology of the Tor metrics portal provides a sufficiently stable estimate.